-= °P date Drivers - USB Test and Measurement Device (I VI) Selec t the device driver you want to install f or this hardware.
-I Select the manufacturer and model of your har disk that contains the driver you want to install, Sho Mode w compatible hardware Contraction of the local division of the loc B Test and Measurement Device (IVI) inUsb Device his driver is digitally signed.
-Have Disk
+\times ÷ Update Drivers - USB Test and Measurement Device (IVI) Select the device driver you want to install for this hardware.
+Select the manufacturer and model of your hardware device and then click Next.
+If you have disk that contains the driver you want to install, click Have Disk. a Show compatible hardware 🤤 USB Test and Measurement Device (IVI) 🔤 WinUsb Device This driver is digitally signed.
+Have Disk Next Can el